The Alay Traverse

 This is not the “Heights of Alay“ trek.
 An internet search will direct you to the various sources of info on that hike (a 100km loop).
 But the Alay Traverse does overlap the most interesting sections of that route.

-There are no long water carries that would be considered difficult, as there is plenty of water here.
+There are no extra long water carries that would be considered difficult, as there is plenty of water here.

 For the low route, no special fees or permits are required.